3701-32-07 Lead risk assessor application content, qualifications and standards of conduct.

 (i) The statement specified in paragraph (E) of rule 3701-32-15 of the Administrative Code displayed at the top of the report in bold letters; and

-(j) When no lead-based paint is identified in a residential unit, the following statement in bold letters, “the results of this inspection indicate no lead in amounts greater than or equal to 1.0 mg/cm 2 , 0.5 percent by weight, or 5,000 parts per million by weight in paint was found on any building components of the residential unit using the inspection protocol in Chapter 7 of the HUD guidelines.
-Therefore, this residential unit qualifies for the exemption in 24 CFR part 35 and 40 CFR part 745 for target housing being leased is free of lead-based paint, as defined in rule 3701-32-01 of the Administrative Code.
-However, some painted surfaces may contain levels of lead below 1.0 mg/cm 2 , 0.5 percent by weight, or 5,000 parts per million by weight, which could create lead dust or lead-contaminated soil hazards if the paint is turned into dust by abrasion, scraping, or sanding.
-This report should be kept by the lead risk assessor and should also be kept by the owner and all future owners for the life of the structure or dwelling.”
+(j) When no lead-based paint is identified in a residential unit, the following statement in bold letters, "The results of this inspection indicate no lead in amounts greater than or equal to 1.0 mg/cm2, 0.5 percent by weight, or 5,000 parts per million by weight in paint was found on any building components of the residential unit using the inspection protocol in Chapter 7 of the HUD guidelines.
+Therefore, this residential unit qualifies for the exemption in 24 C.F.R. part 35 and 40 C.F.R. part 745 for target housing being leased is free of lead-based paint, as defined in rule 3701-32-01 of the Administrative Code.
+However, some painted surfaces may contain levels of lead below 1.0 mg/cm2, 0.5 percent by weight, or 5,000 parts per million by weight, which could create lead dust or lead-contaminated soil hazards if the paint is turned into dust by abrasion, scraping, or sanding.
+This report should be kept by the lead risk assessor and should also be kept by the owner and all future owners for the life of the structure or dwelling."

-(J) A lead risk assessor shall perform a lead hazard screen risk assessment according to the procedures in Chapter 5 of the HUD guidelines.
+(F) A lead risk assessor shall perform a lead hazard screen risk assessment according to the procedures in Chapter 5 of the HUD guidelines.
 In addition, the lead risk assessor shall:

-(1) Collect background information regarding the physical characteristics and occupant use patterns in the residential unit, child day-care facility or school that may cause lead-based paint exposure to one or more children under six years of age;
+(1) Collect background information regarding the physical characteristics and occupant use patterns in the residential unit, child care facility or school that may cause lead-based paint exposure to one or more children under six years of age;

 (2) When conducting a lead hazard screen risk assessment: